-Research and development ("R&D") expenses increased approximately \$3.2 million during the first quarter of 2002 when compared to the first quarter of 2001.
-This increase was primarily due to increased engineering headcount and related spending and also due to our acquisition of Agere FPGA.
+Research and development ("R&D") expenses increased approximately \$3.0 million and \$6.1 million, respectively, in the second quarter of 2002 and first six months of 2002 when compared to the same calendar periods of 2001.
+This increase was primarily due to increased engineering headcount and related spending due to our acquisition of Agere FPGA.
 We believe that a continued commitment to research and development is essential in order to maintain product leadership of our existing product families and to provide innovative new product offerings, and therefore we expect to continue to make significant future investments in research and development.